RAG pipeline approach - Query a LLM for automatic coding

 # --- Step 1: Embedding ---

-emb_response = client_llmlab.embeddings.create(
+emb_response = client_llmlab.embeddings.create(model=EMB_MODEL_NAME, input=activity)

 embedding = emb_response.data[0].embedding